Hi, it's great to (virtually) meet you!

-I’m Hayley Stainton, a normal Generation Y girl who, at aged 18, knew there was more to life than the realms of suburbia, a bland social calendar and two weeks in the sun each year.
-I craved adventure, intellectual stimulation and a sense of ‘the unknown’.
+I'm a normal Generation Y woman who, at aged 18, knew there was more to life than the realms of suburbia, a bland social calendar and two weeks in the sun each year.
+I craved adventure, intellectual stimulation and a sense of ‘the unknown'.

-I’ve worked in a bar in Crete, travelled solo, Cabin Crew, climbed TWO mountains, completed a PhD, written a couple of books, got married, had a baby, almost went bankrupt and come out the other side, have published in the top academic journal for tourism research and visited countless along the way.
+I've worked in a bar in Crete, travelled solo, travelled the world as Cabin Crew, climbed TWO mountains, completed a PhD, written a couple of books, got married, had two babies, almost went bankrupt and come out the other side, have published in the top academic journal for tourism research and visited countless along the way.

 People ask me how to do I have the money or the time.
 People assume I must be rich….
 I wish!
 I have achieved all of these things through ambition and motivation.
 I have worked hard but I feel that I've partied harder.
 One day I will read through dozens of journal articles in my office, the next day I'm struggling to change a nappy on the jungle floor in Costa Rica.
 I don't spend money on clothes (seriously look at my photos- I've been wearing the same summer dresses for about five years!), I don't spend money on takeaways.
 I have always had jobs which are either based overseas, involve travelling or which provide me with ample time off to travel.
 Like I said before, I am just an ordinary girl, no super powers here.. .

 I have two facades: Academic and world traveller.
 This is my USP; there is no other blogger like me (that I've met yet- if this is you please say hello!).
 I combine my academic rigour with my travel and lifestyle experiences to present to you posts that have analytical underpinning and are based on first-hand experience or reputable research, without all of the jargon that scholars love to use.